Privacy Policy

 11. What Are Your Privacy Rights?

-If you are located in the EEA or UK and believe we are unlawfully processing your personal information, you also have the right to complain to your Member State data protection authority or UK data protection authority.
+If you believe we are unlawfully processing your personal information, you have the right to lodge a complaint with your supervisory authority:

 Withdrawing your consent